“The Words ‘Best Friend’ Become Redefined”

 The council hall gallery yawned in front of them, its occupants’ faces obscured by shadow.

-Jules started as a dissonant chord rang out through the chamber.
+Jules startled as a dissonant chord rang out through the chamber.
 He turned and saw Evander Lockwood sitting on the bench beside him, banging tunelessly on his pipe organ.
 “Nimris are not tinkererrrrrs!” belted the senior Lockwood blithely.
 Thorsten looked on from his seat at the council table, arms folded sternly over his chest.

 Hunter laid Jules back on Evander’s lap.
 “I know you’d rather be set on fire than disappoint Daddy.”
 He opened Jules’s thighs.